Non-Residential Settings (including Worksites, Food Service Facilities, Places of Worship,

 Under Title 17, Section 2500, California Code of Regulations - all suspected outbreaks are reportable.

-At least 3 laboratory-confirmed cases with symptomatic or asymptomatic COVID-19 within a 14-day period who are epidemiologically linked, who do not share a household, and are not close contacts of each other outside of the outbreak site (except when housing or transportation is provided by the employer); OR at least 5% of the facility census are laboratory-confirmed cases (symptomatic or asymptomatic), with a minimum of 5 laboratory-confirmed, within a 14-day period, and in the absence of identifiable epidemiological links.
+At least 3 cases with symptomatic or asymptomatic COVID-19 within a 14-day period who are epidemiologically linked, who do not share a household, and are not close contacts of each other outside of the outbreak site (except when housing or transportation is provided by the employer); OR at least 5% of the facility census are cases (symptomatic or asymptomatic), with a minimum of 5, within a 14-day period, and in the absence of identifiable epidemiological links.

 NOTE: Epidemiologically linked cases include persons with identifiable connections to each other, such as being present the same setting during the same time period (e.g., same shift/department, same physical work area) within likely timing of exposure and without other more likely sources of exposure.
 Epidemiologic links indicate a higher likelihood of transmission of disease between cases compared to sporadic incidence.
-Cases sharing housing or transportation provided by the employer are evaluated as individual cases as employer-provided facilities are considered an extension of the worksite.Symptomatic illness compatible with COVID-19:
+Cases sharing housing or transportation provided by the employer are evaluated as individual cases as employer-provided facilities are considered an extension of the worksite.A COVID-19 case is a person who:

 Additional guidance and resources: